Property maintenance documentation

 One chronology.

-Every event — a tenant report, a landlord note, a vendor visit, an access attempt, a repair completed — is stamped with who added it and when, and lands in the same record.
+Every event — a tenant report, a landlord entry, a repair completed — is stamped with who added it and when, and lands in the same record.
 No parallel threads.
 No conflicting versions.

 ● Tenant report